 Now that spring has arrived, it became time to change the conservatory from winter colors to spring shades.
-This is something that can be done seasonally or one color scheme can be established with accessories and furnishings that are year round appropriate.
-I keep the main pieces of furniture the same, and simply change the accessories.
+This is something that can be done seasonally, or one color scheme can be established with accessories and furnishings that are year round appropriate.
+I keep the main pieces of furniture the same and simply change the accessories.
 I started by purchasing a new mint green table cloth for the middle table.
-All the floral arrangments were changed to spring colors, pinks and purples.
-The baker’s rack had burgundy accessories and I switched them to purple spring items such as vases, plates and watering cans.
-Lastly I used green throw cushions on the settes and chairs.
+All the floral arrangements were changed to spring colors, pinks, and purples.
+The baker’s rack had burgundy accessories, and I switched them to purple spring items such as vases, plates and watering cans.
+Lastly, I used green throw cushions on the settes and chairs.
 I will keep these accessories up through spring and summer.
-Changing the decor helps to make a conservatory more appealing and you are more likely to use it when the room looks welcoming.
+Changing the decor helps to make a conservatory more appealing, and you are more likely to use it when the room looks welcoming.